 Amberlin stood on the cracked stone pier looking out across the choppy water and thought, for the thousandth time, about going home.

 The sky over the sea was a uniform grey; she couldn’t even pretend to make out a smudge on the horizon that might be the western tip of Ravin, her island home.
-A clammy wind, smelling of brine and sewage, poked warm fingers through the holes in her knitted jacket, ran up her calves and under her skirt.
+A clammy wind, smelling of brine and sewage, poked warm fingers through the holes in her knitted jacket, tugged the hem of her skirt.
 Amber grimaced and smoothed her skirt back down.

 Stop torturing yourself, she scolded.
 Going home was not an option.
 Going home meant giving up.
 Amber wasn’t ready to do that just yet, not even when her purse was almost as empty as her belly.
 It hadn’t even been a year since she’d left.